Wimpie-ccc/script.service.bluray_iso_utils/README.md

 ### BIUinfo.xml file structure
 This file is used to link the dummy video with the correct playlist on the blu-ray disc.

 It is a .xml file.
 The root element is "directorydetails", and each video is contained in a "video" element.
+Optional elements can be left out.

 The video element has an attribute "filename=myvideofile", where myvideofile is the name of the dummy video.
 This is required, without it won't work.